 SkillShare is another very large library of online courses with an emphasis on creative fields.
 I’m a new subscriber to SkillShare, and I’ve been very impressed so far.
 The videos and interfaces are high-quality and easy to use.
 And the content has a freshness and relevance that I like.

-They have a broad range of courses suitable for beginners through professionals.
+They have a broad range of courses suitable for beginner photographers through professional photographers.

 You can try it out for two weeks free, after which it converts to a paid subscription.
 You can find the photography classes here.
-You can get 1 free month of Skillshare Premium to try it out here.
+You can get 1 free month of Skillshare Premium to try it out.